CSClub05/Height-Locked/README.md

 - The mod starts **disabled**.
 - Press **X + ]** together to toggle it.
 - While enabled, mining is allowed only on two horizontal block layers:
-  1. the integer Y layer containing the player's eyes; and
+  1. the y layer directly in front of the player
   2. the layer immediately below it, representing the lower body.
 - Attempts to mine the floor or any other Y layer are canceled.
 - The two permitted layers are recalculated from the player's current eye position for every mining attempt.
 - Toggling the mode cancels any currently progressing block break.

-The `]` part of the shortcut is available under **Options → Controls → Key Binds → Height-Locked Mining**. `X` is the fixed modifier in version 1.0.0.
+The `]` part of the shortcut is available under **Options → Controls → Key Binds → Height-Locked Mining**. `X` is the fixed modifier for this mod.

 ## Requirements